fluxninja/aperture/docs/content/self-hosting/architecture.md

 import Zoom from 'react-medium-image-zoom';
 ```

-Architecture of the self-hosted Aperture solution differs slightly from the
+The architecture of the self-hosted Aperture solution differs slightly from the
 regular [Aperture Cloud + Aperture combination](/architecture/architecture.md).
-The main difference is that the Aperture Controller is no longer part of
+The main difference is that the Aperture Controller is deployed separately.
+The
-Aperture Cloud and is deployed separately.
-Aperture Controller also needs its
+Aperture Controller also needs its supporting databases.
-supporting databases.

 Aperture uses two databases to store configuration, telemetry, and flow control
 information: [Prometheus][] and [etcd][].
 Prometheus enables Aperture to monitor